State Theatre (Sydney): Description

 The State Theatrette was a popular place for the public screening of newsreels and special film features before the time of television.
 Many thousands of people were thrilled, entertained, informed or shocked by world and national news items that were first seen at such newsreel screenings.

 The State Ballroom was a popular venue for many decades, at a time when Sydney was renowned for its major ballrooms.
 The Shopping Block, as first opened, was a popular retail venue until it was overtaken by wider consumer shopping patterns in such places as Department Stores.

 The Theatre was the scene of one of the great conservation battles in the early 1970s, at a time when much of historic Sydney was being demolished for commercial redevelopment.
 Its retention and protection under the NSW Heritage Act reflect the widespread community esteem.
 The State Theatre, with its central city location and strong history, is a widely known and popular entertainment facility in Sydney society.
-The small cafe has been a popular meeting place for many decades and serves to enliven the streetscape in the immediate vicinity.
+The small café has been a popular meeting place for many decades and serves to enliven the streetscape in the immediate vicinity.

 The State Theatre contains a 21 Rank Wurlitzer organ, one of three, with the other two residing at the (now demolished) Regent Theatre nearby and the State Theatre in Melbourne, and a Koh-i-Noor cut crystal chandelier which is the second largest on earth, weighing over four tonnes.
 The interior also included paintings by William Dobell and Julian Ashton.
 The 11 storeys above the theatre were constructed as the State Shopping Block, a vertical shopping arcade, 150 shops served by 8 lifts, all in the Gothic style of the street lobby.
 These floors were later converted to offices.